phides-code/go-dynamodb-service-template/README.md

 # go-dynamodb-service-template

-A Go project template which provides CRUD services for a DynamoDB table, using AWS Lambda and API Gateway, deployed with AWS SAM and GitHub Actions.
+A Go project template providing CRUD services for a DynamoDB table, using AWS Lambda and API Gateway, deployed with AWS SAM and GitHub Actions.

 ### Customize